 Digital environments are progressively playing a crucial role in the sustainability communication of organizations in many different industries.
 Increasingly more often, the websites of large companies present wide sections dedicated to corporate social responsibility (CSR) issues to communicate their commitment to corporate sustainability to stakeholders (Capriotti, 2011).
 In particular, corporate websites have become effective communication channels for disclosing sustainability information and for improving exchanges with stakeholders.
-These web-based interactions and conversations are able to directly influence stakeholders (Dade & Hassenzah, 2012).
+These web-based interactions and conversations are able to directly influence stakeholders' interest and their engagement in social and environmental corporate performances (Dade & Hassenzah, 2012).